rphlmr/squirrelsong-high-contrast/Readme.md

 You could also like [my dotfiles](https://github.com/sapegin/dotfiles).

+## Contributing

+Bug fixes and new themes are welcome!
+Please take a moment to review the [contributing guidelines](Contributing.md).

 ## Sponsoring

 Maintaining a color theme for multiple editors takes time and coffee, buy me one more cup to keep it going.